-Motor 1 Dir 1, UP - Selects hoist movement in the UP direction speed one (first switch position), speed two (second switch position).
-Or speed three (third switch position if so equipped).
+Motor 1 Dir 1, (typically Hoist UP) - Selects hoist movement in the UP direction speed one (first switch position), or speed two (second switch position if two speed unit).

-Motor 1 Dir 2, DOWN - Selects hoist movement in the DOWN direction speed one ((first switch position), speed two (second switch position). or speed three (third switch position if so equipped).
+Motor 1 Dir 2, (typically Hoist DOWN) - Selects hoist movement in the DOWN direction speed one (first switch position), or speed two (second switch position if two speed unit).

-Motor 2 Dir 1, NORTH or EAST - Selects the appropriate direction of the bridge or trolley (depending how unit is wired at installation) speed one (first switch position), speed two
+Motor 2 Dir 1, (typically NORTH or EAST) - Selects the appropriate direction of the bridge or trolley (depending how unit is wired at installation) speed one (first switch position), or speed two (second switch position if two speed unit).